anishsharma21/go-backend-starter-template/README.md

 - **Docker Compose**: Uses Docker Compose for local development setup.
 - **Air**: Supports hot module reloading with Air.

-This project is a work in progress.
-Commands to set up the project locally will be provided soon.

 ## Getting Started

 To get started with this project, clone the repository and follow the instructions below (more instructions will be added soon).